Netherlands Marine Corps: Marine Combat Groups

 The Corps consists of two battalion-sized Marine Combat Groups (MCGs), 1st MCG and 2nd MCG, which are headed by a Lieutenant Colonel and each field approximately 726 men with a command staff consisting of 30 men each.

 The three Raiding Squadrons of each MCG are commanded by Majors and consist of 108 men each.
 The Raiding Squadrons each field three Raiding Troops with two Raiding Sections of 16 men each per troop.

-The Recon, Surveillance & Target Acquisition (RSTA) Squadrons are commanded by a Major and consist of 87 men.
+The Recce, Surveillance & Target Acquisition (RSTA) Squadrons are commanded by a Major and consist of 87 men.
 Each RSTA Squadron fields a forward Observer Troop with four Fire Support Teams of six men each, an Unmanned Aerial Vehicle System section with AeroVironment RQ-11 Raven and AeroVironment RQ-20 Puma UAVs, a Reconnaissance Sniper Troop, a Mortar Troop with L16 81mm mortars and a Low Altitude Air Defense section.
 In addition, the RSTA Squadron staff provides Joint Fires Cells for its Marine Combat Group in order to coordinate all types of fire support.

 The Combat Support Squadrons consist of 114 men and field a staff, an Assault Engineer Troop, an Anti-Armour Troop, and an Armoured All-Terrain Vehicle Troop.
 Each of these three troops fields three identical sections, with each section supporting one Raiding Squadron of the Marine Combat Group.
 The Assault Engineer Troop also provides Improvised Explosive Device detection capabilities.
 The Anti-Armour Troop provides direct fire support with Spike anti-tank guided missiles.
 The Armoured All-Terrain Vehicle Troop provides Bv 206S and BvS 10 armoured all-terrain personnel carriers to transport the three Raiding Squadrons.

 The Combat Service Support Squadron fields 171 personnel and provide maintenance, medical, and logistic support.
 Each Combat Service Support Squadron consists of a Workshop Troop, a Transport Troop, an Equipment Support Troop, a Medical Support Troop, and a Communication and Information Systems Troop.

 In 2014, 13e Raiding Squadron was the first unit to complete additional training to become certified maritime special operations capable (MARSOC).
 A MARSOC unit can support and conduct special operations with NLMARSOF.